 This journal recommends that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).

-There are no fees payable to submit to or publish in this journal, with the exception of charges for color figures appearing in print (see below).
+There are no fees payable to submit to or publish in this journal.

 - What do we publish?